Certified Clinical Anesthesia Assistant (CCAA)

 Applicants to the program must submit a completed application form and a personal professional portfolio to the CSRT.
 This portfolio must include evidence of the successful completion of a recognized anesthesia assistant program OR an attestation from the applicant’s immediate supervisor stating that the applicant has attained the competencies outlined in the 2016 National AA Competency Framework.

 The applications will be reviewed and approved by the CSRT Board of Directors at their spring or fall meeting.
 Accepted RTs and eligible associate members will receive a suitable certificate and pin to confirm CCAA professional designation.
 In addition, their name will be published on the CSRT website.
-Application deadline is April 30th and September 30th of each year.
+During the grandfathering period, the Board of Directors will review applications approximately every 8 weeks.
+Upcoming application deadlines: June 30, August 31, October 31 and December 31, 2018.

 Maintaining the CCAA